 Shadow Priest DPS Mythic+ Tips — Battle for Azeroth (BfA) 8.1.5

-On this page, you will find tips and advice to tackle Mythic+ dungeons with your Shadow Priest in World of Warcraft — Battle for Azeroth (BfA) 8.1.5.
+In this guide, you will find tips and advice to tackle Mythic+ dungeons with your Shadow Priest in World of Warcraft — Battle for Azeroth (BfA) 8.1.5.

 1. Shadow Priest in Mythic+